-What he had was the 16-year-old Powers that was released exclusively for the Celtic whiskey shop – a lovely single pot still with characters of oak, dry vanilla, chocolate, toffee and a bit of liquorice to name a few.
+One he recommended was the 16-year-old Powers that was released exclusively for the Celtic whiskey shop – a lovely single pot still with characters of oak, dry vanilla, chocolate, toffee and a bit of liquorice to name a few.
 Sadly this bottle is long gone.

-I don't have any facts about this whiskey, other that it is a Powers single pot still, most likely a Supervalu release, and matured for 15 years - so a step up from the fabulous John's Lane release.
+I don't have any facts about this whiskey, other than it is a Powers single pot still, most likely a Supervalu release, and matured for 15 years - so a step up from the fabulous John's Lane Release.
 It's bottled at 46% ABV and is a really nice one - 15-year-olds are usually nice whiskeys in my opinion.

-Oak, apple, raisins, something sweet that reminds of the Italian orange liqueur Aurum.
+Oak, vanilla, apple, raisins, something sweet that reminds of the Italian orange liqueur Aurum.
 Toffee.

-It's soft and smooth.
+It's soft and gorgeous.
 Soft vanilla fudge, with spiciness and oak further back on the palate.
 Very nice finish with dark chocolate flavours.